tbd99/exploratory-data-analysis---customer-loans-in-finance319/README.md

 ~~~

 ### Creating the Plotter class and functions
 - The Plotter class is created containing functions for data visualisation, this enables the identification of skewed data and outliers
+- seaborn, plotly, and maplotlib libraries are used to create visualisation functions
 - The following functions are created within this class, with some example code shown below::
 - plot_hist: plots a histogram of the specified column of the dataframe
 - plot_KDE: plots a kernel density estimation (KDE) plot of the specified column of the dataframe